QuIP: 2-Bit Quantization of Large Language Models With Guarantees: Introduction

 Large language models (LLMs) have enabled advances in text generation, few-shot learning, reasoning, protein sequence modeling, and other tasks~\citep{brown2020LLMfewshot,workshop2023bloom,meta2022opt}.
 The massive size of these models---often reaching into hundreds of billions of parameters---requires sophisticated deployment methods and motivates research into efficient inference algorithms.

 This work studies the post-training quantization of LLM parameters as a way to improve their runtime efficiency~\citep{dettmers2022int8,frantar2023gptq,park2023lutgemm,xiao2023smooth,yao2022zero,yuan2023rptq}.
-Our key insight is that quantization can be most effective when weight and proxy Hessian matrices are {\em incoherent}---intuitively, both the weights themselves and the directions in which it is important to have good rounding accuracy are not too large in any one coordinate, which makes it easier to adaptively round the weights to a finite set of compressed values.
+Our key insight is that quantization can be most effective when weight and proxy Hessian matrices are {\em incoherent}---that the weights themselves are even in magnitude, and the directions in which it is important to have good rounding accuracy are not too large in any one coordinate.
+Intuitively, incoherence can be thought of as a principled form of outlier reduction, which makes it easier to adaptively round the weights to a finite set of compressed values.
 We use this intuition to develop theoretically sound two-bit quantization algorithms that scale to LLM-sized models.

 Specifically, we introduce quantization with incoherence processing (QuIP), a new method motivated by the above insight.
-QuIP consists of two steps: (1)~an adaptive rounding~\cite{nagel2020up} procedure, which minimizes a quadratic proxy objective $\ell(\hat W) = \operatorname{tr}((\hat W - W) H (\hat W - W)^T)$ of the error between the original weights $W$ and the quantized weights $\hat W$ using an estimate of the Hessian $H$; (2)~efficient pre- and post- processing that ensures that the Hessian matrices are incoherent by multiplying them by a Kronecker product of random orthogonal matrices.
+QuIP consists of two steps: (1)~an adaptive rounding~\cite{nagel2020up} procedure, which minimizes a quadratic proxy objective $\ell(\hat W) = \operatorname{tr}((\hat W - W) H (\hat W - W)^T)$ of the error between the original weights $W$ and the quantized weights $\hat W$ using an estimate of the Hessian $H$; (2)~efficient pre- and post- processing that ensures that the weight and Hessian matrices are incoherent by multiplying them by a Kronecker product of random orthogonal matrices.
 We denote ``incoherence processing'' as both the pre- and post- processing steps of our procedure.
+Incoherence processing can be viewed as a form of outlier suppression across the weights and the activation space.

 We complement our method with a theoretical analysis---the first for a quantization algorithm that scales to LLM-sized models---which analyzes the role of incoherence and shows that our quantization procedure is optimal within a general class of rounding methods.
 Interestingly, we find that QuIP without incoherence processing yields a more efficient implementation of an earlier algorithm, OPTQ~\cite{frantar2023gptq}; our paper thus also provides the first theoretical analysis for that method.